 Help Scout is one company that has found success because of its commitment to a virtual working environment, not in spite of it.

 Nick Francis, co-founder of the Boston-based help desk software company, writes in a blog post how the company has built its culture around working remotely.
-He says that the decision to “go all in” and shun the traditional office environment is to ensure culture fit when hiring employees.
+He says that the decision to “go all-in” and shun the traditional office environment is to ensure culture fit when hiring employees.
 For him, adopting a hybrid working model isn’t an option because, as he writes, “Trying to optimize for both will likely result in remote employees feeling like second-class citizens.”

 Help Scout’s approach to virtual teams may seem extreme, but it works for them.
 Even the “About” page demonstrates their commitment to hiring team members based on talent, skill, and diverse perspectives, as opposed to geographical location alone.

 Another globally-distributed team is Zapier, a startup offering a web automation app.
-Wade Foster, co-founder and CEO, has written an entire document on how the company successfully operates as a remote team.
+Wade Foster, co-founder, and CEO has written an entire document on how the company successfully operates as a remote team.
 What’s their recipe for success?
 Team, tools, and process.
 Just as with Help Scout, Zapier hires team members that have the willingness and ability to work remotely.
 If potential hires write well and are self-motivated, that’s a good start.
 Difficulty trusting people or need constant social interaction?
 Not so great.

 Zapier uses web-based tools and processes to stay organized and keep employees engaged.
 They have weekly team meetings—or “hangouts”—and monthly one-on-ones to allow each team member the opportunity to raise concerns and give regular feedback.

-Can a remote team work for you?
+Will a remote team work for you long-term?